 o These documents gave us the name of the place of origin of Eliyahu Schatz, my grandfather's father.
 It was Mogilev.
 Now we have to figure out whether this was the Mogilev that is nowadays in Belarus or Mogilev Podolsky in the south of Ukraine, along the Moldavian border.

 o We also have a lot more information about my grandfather's mother's family, and are currently trying to connect ourselves with cousins from her side.
 Her maiden name was Shepsenvol, but we do not know whether she had any brothers, so perhaps we will succeed in connecting with fourth cousins.
 We'll also try connecting to the descendants of her sisters (third cousins), for which we have the following married names: Khotimsky, Tserberov, and Sheptowitzky.

 o I did not find my grandfather's two sisters, but I have a few more years of death records that I did not get to, and I'll have to check them during my next visit.

 One of the most important accomplishments is having familiarized myself with the process.
 I can now say with confidence that I will be back in Chernigov in the near future to check out a few more vital records and to check out the census records, as well.
 In addition, I think our research might perhaps take me to Minsk, and I am sure that my experience in Chernigov will serve me well there too.

 |JewishGen Family Finder|

 |This is a database of towns and surnames currently being researched by Jewish genealogists worldwide.
-Click the JGFF button to find others researching family connections to Priluki.
 Click here to add your own information or learn more about the database.|

 There have been visits to this page since 14 April 2003